bartkessels/bartkessels.github.io/_posts/c-sharp/configuration/2024-04-13-set-up-configuration.md

 related_to: [csharp]
 ---

-In your C# application it's pretty likely that you will be needing some sort of configuration.
+In your C# application, it's pretty likely that you will be needing some sort of configuration.
 This can be anything from uri's pointing to external API's you need to access to feature flags that need to be flipped when you've deployed your application.

 Luckily .NET has us covered with [ConfigurationBuilder](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.configurationbuilder?view=dotnet-plat-ext-8.0).
 This builder is used to store and retrieve key-value settings.
 These can, for example, be stored in a JSON file and retrieved during run time [(Microsoft, n.d.)](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.configurationbuilder?view=dotnet-plat-ext-8.0).